All Episodes

 We're already finishing here the second hour.

-And basically, no, big business, big business sat on the sidelines during all this as conservatives fought for the little guy.
+And basically, you know, big business, big business sat on the sidelines during all this as conservatives fought for the little guy.

 Big business got their Obamacare care waiver.